igordinuzzi/chatbot/README.md

 - 🧭 Client-side routing with `react-router-dom`
 - 💬 Guided chatbot with branching options and animated message flow
 - 🦄 Custom avatar (UniCorn!) and friendly UI
-- 🎨 Fully styled with Tailwind CSS
+- 🎨 Fully styled with Tailwind CSS utility classes
-- ⚡ Transitions and animations via Framer Motion
+- ⚡ Smooth transitions and animations via Framer Motion
-- 📱 Responsive design for mobile and desktop
+- 📱 Responsive and mobile-friendly layout
-- 🔗 Clickable options with external links when needed
+- 🔗 Clickable options with external links where needed

 ---